surveysolutions/docs/content/headquarters/config/aws-setup/index.md

 Copy value from your console to browser address bar:
 ![Testing connection](images/ec2_ss_running.png)

+### DNS and SSL

+Also we recommend enabling public DNS name for your survey solutions instance.
+Choose any DNS registrar you like, or maybe you already have domain name.
+When it is resolved to public IP address of amazon ec2 instance change `BaseURL` setting in `appsettings.production.ini` file.
+If SSL it used, set `BaseUrl` to `https://%your dns name%`.

 ### S3 Configuration

 Survey solutions can store multimedia data (images, audio audit, etc) on s3 storage to reduce load on database instance.

 In order to enable s3 storage open s3 service console and create new bucket (you will need to pick name according to [naming rules](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html)):
 ![Bucket creation](images/new-bucket.png)